Geometry, Computation, and Optimality in Stochastic Optimization: Preliminaries and Background

-We frequently focus on distance generating functions of the form $h(\theta) = \half\theta^\top A\theta$ for a fixed positive semi-definite matrix $A$.
-For an arbitrary $A$, we will refer to these methods as \textbf{\full{}} and for a diagonal $A$ as \textbf{\diag{}}.
-It is important to note that, in this case, the mirror descent update is the stochastic gradient update with $\invert{A}g$, where $g$ is a stochastic subgradient.
-We shall refer to all such methods as \textbf{methods of linear type}.
+We frequently focus on distance generating functions of the form $h(\optvar) = \half \inprod{\optvar}{A\optvar}$ for a fixed positive semi-definite matrix $A$.
+For an arbitrary $A$, we will refer to these methods as \textbf{\eucgrad} and for a diagonal $A$ as \textbf{\dscaled}.
+In this case, the mirror descent update is the stochastic gradient update with $\invert{A}g$, where $g$ is a stochastic subgradient.
+We refer to all such methods as \textbf{methods of linear type}, as their update sequence guarantees the linearity